glblackburn/react2shell-server/docs/defect-tracking/BUG-8.md

 - [Test Run Log (2025-12-09 06:14:19)](BUG-8/verify_scanner_2025-12-09_061419.txt) - Complete test output after script optimizations (removed fixed sleep, removed POST check)

 **Description:**
 When running scanner verification tests, Next.js 14.0.0 and 14.1.0 fail with "Read timed out" errors.
-The server appears ready (POST readiness check passes), but the scanner times out when attempting to connect.
-Investigation of server logs revealed `sh: next: command not found` errors, indicating the server is starting before `npm install` completes or the `next` binary is not found.
+The server starts successfully and responds to GET requests, but the scanner times out when sending RCE PoC payloads.
+Investigation revealed this is a **Next.js 14.x + React 19 compatibility bug** in Next.js itself, not an issue with our code or script timing.
+The request handler hangs when processing the RCE PoC payload due to a null reference error in Next.js 14.x's error handling code.

+**Why This Is Not Fixable:**
+This issue cannot be fixed in our codebase because it is a **bug in Next.js 14.x itself** when used with React 19.
+Next.js 14.x was designed for React 18, and when processing RCE PoC payloads with React 19, the error handling code crashes due to a null reference error.
+This is a fundamental compatibility issue in Next.js 14.x that cannot be resolved through script changes, configuration, or workarounds in our application code.

 **Expected Behavior:**
 - Next.js 14.0.0 and 14.1.0 should start successfully after version switch